kawu/vine/README.md

 ### Comparison with SOTA

-Vine outperforms the best systems submitted to the [PARSEME shared tasks 1.1][parseme-st-1.1] on the three datasets we experimented with.
+Vine outperforms the best systems submitted to the [PARSEME shared tasks 1.1][parseme-st-1.1] on the three datasets we experimented with (when trained on both training and development data, as the other systems do).

 Vine has similar general performance to [ATILF][atilf], although the two systems make different tradeoffs.
 In particular, Vine is better in handling